 Is Chicken Rib Meat White or Dark Meat?

-Ultimately, whether you classify it as white or dark meat is not particularly important since people do not eat this meat all by itself.
+Whether you classify it as white or dark meat is not particularly important since people do not eat this meat separately.

 Price of Chicken Rib Meat

 Chicken breasts with rib meat attached are commonly sold at a lower price than plain, boneless breast meat.
-You might think this means rib meat is inferior to breast meat, but that is not the case.
+You might think this means rib meat is inferior to breast meat, but that is not true.

 Additionally, when the chicken is cut to leave the rib meat behind, some chicken breast meat is often left as well.